800k+ happy gamers

 The reviews for this game are still very good but not as positive as it is for Terraria.
 Both games also enjoy a cheap purchase price and have similar priced low end server hosting costs thanks to the low resources needed on the hosting machine.

 One of the most talked about issues with the game is how badly it runs on people’s computers.
-The game seems to not be able to take advantage of the clients PC resources (CPU and RAM) and use it efficiently.
+It seems to not be able to take advantage of the clients PC resources (CPU and RAM) and use it efficiently.

 No updates or DLC have been written by us for Terraria.